smthfrmn/basic_rsf/README.md

 *raster_plot.jpeg*

 A plot all the rasters from which environmental variables were extracted and used to fit the RSF.
 Movement trajectories are plotted on each.
 Note that if `scale` is "Individual", individuals are represented by different colors.

+### Settings

+`Scale`: Specify how you want to perform the resource selection function (population or individual-level).
+Your scale here should match the one you used in the Background Points Generator App.

+`Raster File One [Optional]`: Upload your local raster file here.
+All layers in the raster will be included as a custom variable in the Resource Selection Function (RSF).
+If you do not upload any rasters, consider selecting at least one of the default environmental variables offered below.
+If the raster is a different projection (i.e., different CRS) than the input move data, the raster will be projected to the CRS of the move data.
+The projecting process will make the app run for longer.
+You can view the logs to see if this occurred.
+Consider projecting your raster locally to match (most likely to WGS 84 or EPSG:4326) to improve the performance time.

+`Raster File Two [Optional]`: Upload a second local raster file here, if you have it.
+Refer to the 'Note' in the 'Raster File One' description.

+`Percent tree cover`: For this setting and the following three checkboxes, select the checkbox if you want to include the default variables in your RSF.
+If you didn't upload any custom rasters, you should select at least one default variable; otherwise, your RSF will only include coefficients for selection for the centroid location.
+You can also include default variables in an RSF with custom variables.
+See data source: https://lpdaac.usgs.gov/products/gfcc30tcv003/.
+Values will be scaled and centered before the model is fit.

+`Land cover type`: Include this as default variable.
+See data source: https://modis.gsfc.nasa.gov/data/dataprod/mod12.php

+`Global human modification`: Include this as a default variable.
+See data source: https://data.nasa.gov/dataset/Global-Human-Modification-of-Terrestrial-Systems/4t8v-e7f3/about_data

+`Elevation (m)`: Include this default variable: Note: this data is sourced from a third party and can make the App run for a while, especially if your move data covers a large geographic area.
+See data source: https://cran.r-project.org/web/packages/elevatr/index.html.
+Values will be scaled and centered before the model is fit.

+### Changes in output data

+The input data remains unchanged.

+### Most common errors

+The *model_coefficient_plot.jpeg* may contain confidence intervals that do not overlap with the actual coefficient estimate.
+This is an indication that the model did not actually converge.
+Check the logs to see what messages were recorded during model fitting.

+It is possible the App will incorrectly interpret an uploaded raster's data as categorical when it should be continuous.
+If this happens, either log an issue on github on the App or email Smith Freeman at freem850@umn.edu with the raster you tried to use.

+### Null or error handling

+**Settings `Raster File One [Optional]` and `Raster File Two [Optional]`:** If the user uploads a file but it does not end in ".tif", the App will log an error and return immediately.